Redsu1951/Notes-App/README.md

 # Notes-App
-A basic notes app with red-white & white-black themed ui
+A basic notes app with red-black & white-black themed ui

 A notes app or a remainder app is an application which store the data a user wants to refer later.